World-of-Workflows/WorkflowsUniversity/docs/17_email/gmail-integration.md

 # Gmail Integration

 ## Overview
-Workflows contains a system to send emails witghout using any Plugiuns or HTTP calls.
+Workflows contains a system to send emails without using any Plugins or HTTP calls.
 To do this it needs a compatible email server and the appropriate configuration.
 This document describes how to configure Workflows to send emails via gmail.

 ## 1. Get an Application Password
 To send emails via gmail, you need to get an application password.
 This is a password that is specific to the application you are using.
 This is required because gmail has a security feature that prevents applications from sending emails.
 To get an application password, follow these steps: